Phileosopher/commonplace/understanding.md

 3. If we're not sure, we'll either [analyze](logic.md) or [meditate](awareness-meditation.md) on what we've received, or will seek our environment for more information.
 4. Our [soul](humanity.md) identifies when the remainder is sufficient that we can adequately [imagine](imagination.md) what we're observing.

+APPLICATION: [Small children](maturity.md) often can understand, but don't have words for what they understand.
+A considerable portion of their [parents'](people-family.md) job to give them those words.

+APPLICATION: We must understand what to do before we [start anything](results.md), since acting in the wrong direction will make things worse than doing nothing.
+With experience, we can become highly qualified at knowing what specific information we need.

 The result of this process is a set of abstracted things we can quickly experience through our [feelings](mind-feelings.md) as we sense them.

+APPLICATION: In a sense, understanding is like [philosophy](philosophy.md) or [investing](money-investing.md) knowledge: useless by itself, but severely magnifies [power](power.md) if it's applied to a [specialty](jobs-specialization.md).

 After we've integrated those experiences, we tend to call those things "our ideas".
 They're mostly others' ideas adapted to our form of thinking, but we've worked with them them so heavily that we make them a part of our [identity](identity.md).